 Our 13 Classes (all of them are required) cover the subjects on the Part B exam.
-If your purchase the package ($140) or if you purchase them one at a time (individual class $25 each x 13 = $325) you will receive the following classes:
+If your purchase the package price is = $395. you will receive the following classes:

 Terms used on all exam questions are covered in our class - 4 Terms & Symbols